MASTER CLASSES WITH THOMAS SHOEMAKER

 Mark your calendars for a special week of classes.
-Acclaimed instructor, Paula Manso de Sousa will teach daily classes in Ballet Technique, Pointe, and Variations.
+Acclaimed instructor, Thomas Shoemaker, will teach daily classes in Ballet Technique, Pointe, and Variations.
 Advanced and High Intermediate Dancers.

 Summer Intensive Workshop